alf-p-steinbach/coding-interview-problems/001!minimum-missing-positive/discussion.md

 ---

-A first step towards O(*n*) is to remove the noise, namely the possible negative numbers:
+A first step towards O(*n*) is to remove the noise, namely the possible zeroes and negative numbers:

 ~~~cpp
 const auto it_end = remove_if( numbers.begin(), numbers.end(), is_not_positive );